 There are a couple of ways that I do this, personally.
-Other methods are available, but I’ll focus on two in particular.
+There are other methods, but I’ll focus on two, in particular.

-Using a computer (Windows PC or Mac), you can download and install a free app called Android File Transfer.
+On a Windows PC or Mac, you can download and install a free app called Android File Transfer.
 This app usually starts up when you connect an Android phone or tablet to the computer.
 In cases where it doesn’t, you may get a notification on your mobile device indicating that it’s charging via USB or asking if you want to enable file transfer as well.
 Tap “Yes” and the app should then start up.

 With a memory card already in the device, Android File Transfer will have tabs for the internal storage and the microSD card.
 The simplest way to move files over is to copy them to the computer and then copy them again to the card.
 Not exactly intuitive or graceful, but it works.
 You can then delete the original files from the internal storage.
 No matter what, don’t move any Android system files.

-As I noted earlier, you would need to make sure what size card your phone or tablet can handle.
-A device that is made to take a 32GB, for example, won’t be able to handle a 200GB one if it can only handle microSD cards with the SDHC designation.
-Devices that can handle SDXC should be able to go as high as 2TB, so 200GB shouldn’t be a problem.
+While this is really only something to consider for more affordable handsets, make sure your phone or tablet can handle larger card capacities.
+A device limited to 64GB or 128GB, for example, won’t be able to handle a 200GB or 512GB one.
+Devices with SDXC support should be able to go as high as 2TB, so 200GB shouldn’t be a problem.

 Check out the latest microSD memory cards available now.